wagtail/wagtail/docs/advanced_topics/images/amp.rst

         ...

-Without a custom image model, you will have to monkey-patchi the builtin ``Rendition`` model.
+Without a custom image model, you will have to monkey-patch the builtin ``Rendition`` model.
 Add this anywhere in your project where it would be imported on start: